 In India the political crisis worsens.
 The lines are drawn behind two contenders -- caretaker?

-In India the political crisis worsens.
+Background: In India the political crisis worsens.
 The lines are drawn behind two contenders -- caretaker Prime Minister Morarji Desai and Charan Singh, former Deputy Prime Minister and Finance Minister in the Desai government.
 Following Yeshwantrao Chavan's inability to fulfil President Sanjiva Reddy's mandate to form a stable government, Mr. Chavan has thrown his support behind Mr. Singh.
 Mrs Gandhi has joined him, while Mr. Desai's former adversary Mr. Jagjivan Ram has renounced his claim to party leadership and decided to back Mr. Desai.

 Not much optimism was expressed when Mr. Chavan was asked to form a new government.
 His party only seventy-five members in the five hundred and forty-four seat parliament, and could not muster the support he needed.
 Mr. Chavan is leader of the Congress party, and since his failure to form a government, two strong contenders have emerged.
 Now he and his party have decided that India's future should lie in the hands of a government under the leadership of Mr. Charan Singh.